A Unified Framework for Diffusion Model Unlearning with f-Divergence: Proofs

 \subsubsection{On the Effect of Different $f$-Divergences on Convergence}

 This section theoretically investigates the impact of the $f$-divergence choice on the local convergence of the dynamical system in \eqref{eq:dynamical_system_convergence}.
-We establish that, within our framework, a proper choice of $f$-divergence theoretically accelerates convergence to an equilibrium point $(\phi^*, \omega^*)$.
+We establish that, within our framework, a proper choice of $f$-divergence theoretically accelerates convergence to an equilibrium point $(\boldsymbol\phi^*, \boldsymbol\omega^*)$.

 While $f$-divergence formulations provide elegant and general solutions to a problem, identifying the optimal $f$-divergence remains a critical challenge of relevant interest.
-The class of well-known $f$-divergences is, in fact, large, thus presenting a significant computational burden for exhaustive empirical evaluation.
+The list of well-known $f$-divergences is, in fact, large, thus presenting a significant computational burden for exhaustive empirical evaluation.
 There are two main approaches to assess the effectiveness of different $f$-divergences for a specific task: empirical and theoretical evaluation.

 \paragraph{Empirical evaluation} Empirical evaluation is the most frequent way to analyze the performance of different $f$-divergences in a specific task.
 This type of evaluation is possible for most algorithms and usually the best-performing $f$-divergence depends on the task.
 Usually, empirical evaluation is realized by implementing and testing one loss function for each $f$-divergence.
-Alternatively, few algorithms set the problem of finding the best $f$-divergence as an optimization problem that can be solved via gradient methods \cite{zhang2020f}.
+Alternatively, few algorithms set the problem of finding the best $f$-divergence as an optimization problem that can be solved via gradient methods (e.g., Zhang et al. \citeyearpar{zhang2020f}).
 However, this latter approach usually leads to a higher computational complexity and more difficult training.
-We discuss the empirical comparison between $f$-divergences for the algorithms proposed in this paper in Sections \ref{sec:results} and \ref{sec:appendix_results}.
+We empirically compare different $f$-divergences for the $f$-DMU framework in Sec.~\ref{sec:results} and in Appendix \ref{sec:appendix_results}.

 \paragraph{Theoretical evaluation} While a theoretical evaluation is not always feasible, as it depends on both the specific problem and the $f$-divergence-based algorithm, when possible, such a study offers clear and elegant guidelines for selecting $f$ (e.g., \cite{wei2020optimizing}).
 Below, we provide a theoretical convergence comparison of $f$-divergences within our method.